 Grilled Chateaubriand – Prime Fillet

-Share size!
-The cut from the tenderloin is a lot bigger than the Filet Mignon and usually weighs between 1 and 1.2 lbs. – which is easily enough for two persons.
-The legend says that it is named after the French aristocrat François-René de Chateaubriand, whose chef invented a specific cooking method for the fillet.
-Otto’s grilled Chateaubriand recipe shows you how to prepare the fancy steak on the O.F.B.
+Shareable size!
+The cut from the tenderloin is a lot bigger than the Filet Mignon and usually weighs between 1 and 1.2 lbs. – which is enough for at least two.
+As the legend goes, it is named after the French aristocrat François-René de Chateaubriand whose chef invented a specific cooking method for the fillet.
+Otto’s grilled Chateaubriand recipe shows you how to prepare this fancy steak on the O.F.B.

 - Salt and Pepper